 Buying coins directly from the United States Mint can save coin collectors a lot of money versus buying your coins from a coin dealer.
-How does one go about buying directly from the United States government mint?
+Learn how to buy your coins directly from the United States Mint?

 Ordering Online or over the Phone

 The U.S. Mint usually sells only current coins and coin sets, although you can often find the previous year's coins and sets for sale, too.
 Some of the most popular U.S. Mint offerings include the annual Proof Sets, Uncirculated Coin Sets, bags and rolls of America the Beautiful Quarters, and collector's versions of the American Eagle coins such as Silver Eagles and Gold Eagles.
-The bullion versions of these coins (meant for investing in the precious metals themselves, rather than the numismatic value of the coins) must be purchased from coin dealers.
+The bullion versions of these coins intended for investment purposes, rather than the numismatic value of the coins, must be purchased through coin or bullion on dealers.

 Limited Production Coins

-The United States Mint has been widely criticized for not producing enough coins to meet collector demand.
+Numismatic writers and coin dealers have criticized the United States Mint for not producing enough coins to meet collector demand.
 Additionally, some large-volume coin dealers will pay people to order the coins and then send the coins directly to the coin dealer.
 Although this may be unethical, it is not illegal.

 Also, during the high volume and limited production coin rushes, people trying to place their order using the telephone usually find themselves empty-handed.
 The best way to order these coins directly from the United States Mint is via the mint's website.

-For annual coin sets and individual coins that are produced on an annual basis, The United States Mint allows you to subscribe to those particular series.
+The United States Mint allows you to subscribe to annual coins and sets.
 For example, if you order a United States Proof Set every year, the mint will automatically bill your credit card and send you the set when it becomes available.